 Shadow Boxing Resistance Suit

-Resistance band suits are a slight mix of two types above.
-They are quickly becoming one of the most popular options out there and this is because they are specifically designed for shadow boxing.
+Resistance band suits are a slight mix of the two types above.
+They are quickly becoming one of the most popular options out there and this is because they are specifically designed for shadowboxing.

-They come with a belt with four resistance bands straps attached to your arms and legs to create resistance when you throw punches or leg kicks.
-Recommendation at the toward the end of this article.
+They come with a belt with four resistance bands and straps attached to your arms and legs to create resistance when you throw punches or leg kicks.
+Recommendation at the end of this article.

-Now for many old school trainers, they see shadow boxing with resistance bands as a bit of a gimmick.
+Now many old-school trainers, see shadowboxing with resistance bands as a bit of a gimmick.
 That couldn’t be farther from the truth as they do help you in many areas.
-Here are some of the positives to using them for your shadow boxing workouts.
+Here are some of the positives to using them for your shadowboxing workouts.